TerminatorNL/Tiquality/README.md

 The fastest way to solve this is simply by standing in the liquid and running `/tq add feet`.
 It will add the fluid to the config under `AUTO_WORLD_ASSIGNED_OBJECTS`.

 Protip: Use [`/tq info`](#what-does-tq-info-do) first, to see if you are actually positioned in the liquid correctly.

+### I just installed Tiquality, and the TPS is HORRIBLE!
+This is because blocks are trying to tick, but have no tracker assigned.
+If you don't have GriefPrevention installed, you have to reset your world to fully enjoy Tiquality.

+If you do have GriefPrevention installed: try to use the `/tq import_griefprevention` command.
+Be wary, as most servers contain corrupted chunks, and this command will load them.
+If you can't import because you have corrupted chunks, use: `/tq import_griefprevention_claim`.
+It will only import the claim you are currently standing in, but after everyone runs that command everything should be running smooth.

+More alternatives to GriefPrevention are on the to-do list.

 ### What is your code style?